ChaimaGhribi/OpenStack-Icehouse-Installation/OpenStack-Icehouse-Installation.rst

 In the next subsections, we describe in details how to set up, configure and test the network architecture.
 We want to make sure everything is ok before install ;)

-So, letís prepare the nodes for OpenStack installation!
+So, let‚Äôs prepare the nodes for OpenStack installation!

 1.1.
 Configure Controller node
 ------------------------------